ActiveWorkspaceExtensions/AW-Docs/docs/HomeFolderLinkcmdGlobal/HomeFolderLinkcmdGlobal.md

         }],
 ```

-This event occurs from the initial action ‘activateHomeFolderLinkcmdGlobal’ success.
-So as long as the service and the ctx.user update is successful then we will call the event showHomeFolderLink:
+This event occurs from the initial action `activateHomeFolderLinkcmdGlobal` success.
+As long as the service and the ctx.user update are successful, then we will call the event `showHomeFolderLink`:

 ``` json
 "showHomeFolderLink": {